 Hemp is a legal crop that can be sent by mail, so many people in Indiana buy their hemp flower online.

 Organically-Grown Hemp Flower

 All of our hemp flower is grown by licensed growers and is tested by an independent, third-party lab.
-Hemp is a special plant, so producing high-quality hemp flower requires previous knowledge and experience.
+Hemp is a special plant, so producing high-quality CBD flower requires previous knowledge and experience.

-That’s why we work only with farmers that have more than 5 years of experience in the industry and who have grown some great strains through the years.
+That’s why we work only with farmers that have more than 5 years of experience in the industry and who have cultivated great strains through the years.
 Our hemp flower is sourced from the best farms in the US, including Oregon, Washington State, and Colorado.